Power Pros: Games in the series

-Pawapuro '94
+Jikkyō Powerful Pro Yakyū '94

 Released on February 24, 1994, for the Super Famicom, the game is licensed by Nippon Professional Baseball and the Japanese Professional Baseball Players Association, though Meiji Jingu Stadium and Hanshin Koshien Stadium are listed under fictional names.
 Success mode is not included in the first two installments.
 Commentary is provided by Asahi Broadcasting Corporation radio commentator Abe Noriyuki.

-Pawapuro 2
+Jikkyō Powerful Pro Yakyū 2

 Released on February 24, 1995, for the Super Famicom, this is the first game in the series to feature a full Pennant mode and save game functionality.
 Hanshin Koshien Stadium is fully licensed, but Meiji Jingu Stadium remains under a fictional name.
 Commentary is provided by Asahi Broadcasting Corporation radio commentator Motoharu Ōta.

-Pawapuro 3
+Jikkyō Powerful Pro Yakyū 3

 Released on February 29, 1996, for the Super Famicom.
-Success mode, which later becomes a core feature of the Power Pros series, is introduced in this game.
-Commentary is again provided by Abe Noriyuki, who remained in this role until Power Pros 8.
+Success mode, which later becomes a core feature of the Power Pro series, is introduced in this game.
+Commentary is again provided by Abe Noriyuki, who remained in this role until Power Pro 8.

-Pawapuro 4
+Jikkyō Powerful Pro Yakyū 4

 Released on March 14, 1997, for the Nintendo 64.
 With the hardware upgrade, the game's graphics (polygon-based stadiums) and controls saw significant improvements.
 Success mode introduces original characters, some of whom continue to appear in later installments.

-Pawapuro 5
+Jikkyō Powerful Pro Yakyū 5

 Released on March 26, 1998, for the Nintendo 64, it became the best-selling game for the Nintendo 64 in Japan during that month.

-Pawapuro 6
+Jikkyō Powerful Pro Yakyū 6

 Also known as Jikkyō Powerful Pro Yakyū 6, it was released on March 25, 1999, for the Nintendo 64.

-Pawapuro 7
+Jikkyō Powerful Pro Yakyū 7

 The first game in the series released on the PlayStation 2, and the first with fully polygon-based graphics.
 IGN found the game fun but criticized its "horrible" graphics and lack of power on the new console.
 Initially scheduled for release on March 4, 2000, it was later delayed to July 6.

-Pawapuro 8
+Jikkyō Powerful Pro Yakyū 8

 This installment features the first vocalized opening in the series, "Little Soldier" by Chihiro Yonekura.
 The opening animations were produced by Kyoto Animation, which primarily worked on animation post-production at that time.
-Kyoto Animation continued to produce the openings for the series until Pawapuro 11, after which they shifted focus to projects like the anime adaptation of Air by Visual Arts/Key.
-The production of game openings was then passed to Production I.G from Pawapuro 12 onward.
+Kyoto Animation continued to produce the openings for the series until Power Pro 11, after which they shifted focus to projects like the anime adaptation of Air by Visual Arts/Key.
+The production of game openings was then passed to Production I.G from Power Pro 12 onward.

-Pawapuro 9
+Jikkyō Powerful Pro Yakyū 9

 Released on both PlayStation 2 and GameCube, this was the first game in the series available on multiple platforms.
 This title also introduced cel shading graphics, a significant visual change.